-Sue Dodge is celebrating over 54 years of effective ministry in word and song.
-Four Dove awards for “Best Female Vocalist,” Inductee into the Gospel Music Hall of Fame and more than five decades of singing gospel music in eighteen nations of the world only begin to tell the story of Sue Dodge.
+Sue Dodge is celebrating over 54 years of effective in testimony and song.
+Four Dove awards for “Best Female Vocalist,” Inductee into the Gospel Music Hall of Fame with The Speer Family in 1998 and individually into the Southern Gospel Music Hall of Fame in 2023.
+Sue has more than five decades of singing gospel music in nineteen nations of the world only begin to tell the story of Sue Dodge.
 Her national and international radio and television appearances include, In Touch with Charles Stanley, The 700 Club, TBN, and of course she is a regular on the Gaither Homecoming Program.
 Sue was awarded the "Living Legend" award by Christian Voice Magazine in 2022.

 Sue’s ministry crosses all denominational lines and includes such notables as First Baptist Church Atlanta with Dr. Charles Stanley, The Church on the Way with Dr. Jack Hayford, The Brooklyn Tabernacle in New York with Pastor Jim Cymbala, and the historic Moody Church in Chicago.
 She has sung in some of the world’s most prestigious halls such as Kennedy Center in Washington, DC, Aberdeen Music Hall in Scotland, Westminster Hall in London , Carnegie Hall in New York City and a guest appearance on famous The Grand Ole Opry where she shared the stage with Garth Brooks and Martina McBride.
 Singing to ten million people in India, a few thousand in Indiana, or a few hundred in Iowa, Sue has the remarkable ability to touch people of all ages.
 After hearing her rendition of God Bless the USA, President Ronald Reagan, with tears in his eyes, said, “Young lady you leave me speechless.”